Background Invariance Testing According to Semantic Proximity

 When we combine the testing results for all $l$ targeting images, we have a point cloud with $ln(n+1)$ data points, which can be visualized as scatter plots.
-The first column in Figure \ref{fig:SP2RBF} shows five examples of such point clouds.
-Because the number and the distribution of these points depend on the set of background scenes, we can observe that when the level of expansion OL[$i$] (see Eq.\,\ref{eq:OntologyLevel}) increases, the sampling has more data points and better distribution.

-\paragraph{Variance Matrices from RBF-based Resampling.} Because the sampling of background transformation is not uniform (i.e., challenge (2) in Section 3), unlike the previous framework in Figure \ref{fig:Framework}, we have to consider the options of training an ML4ML assessor with point clouds or converting point clouds to variance matrices.
-We select the latter option primarily because, in the previous framework, ML4ML assessors are trained with ML experts' annotation of invariance quality based on their observation of variance matrices.
-Replacing variance matrices with scatter plots in the annotation process would introduce an inconsistency in the framework in general and annotation in particular.
-In the short term, this would not be desirable, but in the longer term, one should not rule out the possibility of training ML4ML assessors with scatter plots.
+To overcome the visualization problem of overlapping glyphs for dense areas, we adopted a common approach of radial basis functions (RBF) to transform point clouds (left column in Figure \ref{fig:bg4}) into a variance matrix (right column in Figure \ref{fig:bg4}).
+We detailed the adjusted RBF algorithm in Appendix D.